 Do you mind if I have a videographer / photographer friends also covering the event?

 Generally, not at all.
 I'm happy to work with a videographer as long as we can talk briefly beforehand to make sure we don't get in each other's way.
 Everyone wants to take their own photos of their friends at weddings, and that's fine too.
-Just be sure everyone respects that you've hired a professional photographer!
+Just be sure everyone respects that you've hired a professional photographer, especially during the ceremony!
 We'll lose a lot of time if you have ten other people taking photos behind me and you're suddenly not sure which camera to look at, or if I need to get closer to get a shot and other guests are piled up in front of me trying to get their own pictures.
-Make sure everyone knows they'll be able to see the professional photos from your wedding and they don't necessarily need to take their own version of each photo.
+Make sure everyone knows they'll be able to see the professional photos from your wedding and they don't need to take their own version of each photo.

 How many photos total will I get?